We handle numerous questions every day in the Spinnaker Slack channel related to configuring Spinnaker.

 spring: oauth2: client: clientId: abcdefgh clientSecret: shhhDontTellAnyone

 That looks strangely familiar to

 gate-local setup, no?
-That's because
+That’s because local is

 The easiest way to set your active profiles is using the